We may earn affiliate commissions for the recommended products. Learn more.

 Features overview

-Split tunneling✅ Yes✅ Yes
+Split tunneling:✅ Yes✅ Yes

-Smart DNS✅ Yes❌ No
+Smart DNS:✅ Yes❌ No

-RAM-only servers✅ Yes❌ No
+RAM-only servers:✅ Yes❌ No

-Stealth VPN✅ Yes❌ No
+Stealth VPN:✅ Yes❌ No

 Split tunneling

 Both providers offer the split tunneling feature.
-And if you don’t know what split tunneling is, to put it simply, it’s a tool that lets you choose which apps should use a VPN connection and which shouldn’t.
+If you don’t know what split tunneling is, to put it simply, it’s a tool that lets you choose which apps should use a VPN connection and which shouldn’t.
 The apps that will use a VPN will go through an encrypted tunnel from the moment you open them.

 NordVPN split tunneling feature in-app